eloyrobillard/no-rm/README.md

               rm ./-foo
 ```

-One might wonder how long a fix for this bug would take, as opposed to writing those lines in the first place.
+One might wonder how much longer writing a fix for this bug would take than it did writing this explanation.

 ## The how